Skip to main contentSkip to data table

 Stale Data Monitoring (Frontend)

-The StaleDataBanner component (src/components/stale-data-banner.tsx) warns users when data from any critical query is degraded or stale.
+The StaleDataBanner component (src/components/stale-data-banner.tsx) warns users when data from selected critical queries is degraded or stale.
 Frontend freshness uses the shared FRESHNESS_RATIOS thresholds from shared/lib/status-thresholds.ts: fresh through 8x staleTime, degraded through 12x staleTime, then stale.
 When a hook uses apiFetchWithMeta(), backend freshness metadata (_meta.status, X-Data-Age, stale Warning) takes precedence over browser fetch time so a fresh client refetch cannot mask stale server data.
-Each page monitors all TanStack Query hooks that feed its content:
+The table below lists the page-level banner coverage; some routes also render additional detail queries that are handled locally rather than by the page-level banner:

 PageQueries monitoredstaleTime constants